benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 25.md

 - Most users don't want to wade through 1000s of searches

 With a ranked list, number of records does not matter.
+Rank documents by how well each document "matches" the query

+TF-IDF "term frequency inverse document freq"

 ## Quiz for next week